wingify/readme-central/docs/Integrations/fme-push-vwo-data-integrations/fme-firebase-analytics-integrations.md

 > 📘 Note
 >
 > The example below shows an implementation with the `iOS` SDK.
-Please note that any VWO FME SDK can be used.
+Please note that any VWO FE SDK can be used.

 ### 1. Add Required Dependencies